 Medications:

-Riceville School District Medication Administration Policy
+Riceville School District Medication Administration Protocol

-Over the Counter Medications
+Riceville Community School Over the Counter Medications

 When the prescription medication is finished, the parents will be called to obtain a refill from their pharmacy.
 The empty bottle will be discarded at the school after all labels are removed.